The key to understanding Tarot - Numerology

 The number that should be the most obvious in its meaning is the first card of each suite, the Ace (number 1).
 In all 4 suites the Ace symbolises the new, a beginning, a fresh start.

-The number 2 is a number of balance and harmony.
-In numerology it is a number of diplomacy and building of relationships.
-Even in the troublesome Swords suite the 2 is a card of balance, a locked situation, a healthy debate or argument, possibly a legal binding or contract.
+The number 2 is a number of balance and equilibrium.
+In numerology it is the number of diplomacy, negotiation, fairness and justice.
+Even in the troublesome Suit of Swords the 2 is a card of balance, a locked situation, a healthy debate or argument, possibly a legal binding or contract.

-The number 6 is the number of the home, family, friends & responsibility.
-The 6 of Coins/Pentacles often depicts a man handing out money in benevolence as the 6 is a caring number, a number for taking care of others rather than yourself.
-The harmony and protection of the 6 can be seen in the 6 of Swords which has a man crossing calm, flat, waters.
-The water represents emotions and, unusually for the suite of swords, there is calm here.
-This will be an easy crossing for the travellers.
-In some decks the man is on a boat with a woman and child representing the family of the 6.
-The 6 of Cups traditionally depicts a man and a woman in a platonic relationship where love or kindness is given by one the other without expectation of anything being returned.
+The number 6 is the number of the home, family, friends and responsibility.
+The 6 Of Pentacles often depicts a man handing out money in benevolence as the 6 is compassionate and caring.
+The harmony and protection of the 6 can be seen in the 6 Of Swords which has a man crossing calm, flat, waters.
+The water represents emotions and, unusually for the Suite of Swords, there is calm.
+The 6 Of Cups traditionally depicts a man and a woman in a platonic relationship where love or kindness is given by one the other without expectation of anything being returned.